AIRI-Institute/GOLF/README.md

    cd scripts/train
    ./run_training_baseline.sh
    ```
-   Running this script will create a folder in the specified `log_dir` directory.
+   Running this script will create a folder in the specified `log_dir` directory (we use "./results" in our configs and scripts).
 The name of the folder is specified by the `exp_name` hyperparameter.
 The folder will contain checkpoints, a metrics file and a config file with hyperparameters.

 ## Training the NNP on optimization trajectories
 1. Set up environment on the GPU machine like in [the first section](#training-the-nnp-baseline)